SSWConsulting/SSW.Rules.Content/rules/use-heading-tags-h1-h2-h3/rule.md

 You should understand the hierarchy and try to use the heading tags (&lt;H1&gt;, &lt;H2&gt; or &lt;H3&gt;...) for titles and subtitles.

-It's also important to customize these headings via CSS, making the font bigger, bold or in a different color.
-This way page looks nice and organized.
+You should only use one H1 tag on a page.
+Search engines weight this heavily and can get confused by multiple main headings.

-The following benefits of using heading tags:
+The following are benefits of using heading tags:

 <!--endintro-->

 * Improves the ranking with the search engines (extra weighting is given to text in H1 and H2)
 * Makes cleaner and leaner HTML

+Note: It's also important to customize these headings via CSS, making the font bigger, bold or in a different color.
+This way page looks nice and organized.

 ``` html
 <p><span class="Heading">Introduction</span>